 Nespresso may make up for only a portion of all coffee machine sales, but it’s a powerful player, especially for anyone seeking specialty coffee.
 Founded in 1986 and managed by Nestle, Nespresso is now sold in 76 countries, and in as early as 2013 reported sales exceeding $300 million, the same year Nespresso made waves in the American market by launching Vertuoline machines.

 Nespresso is prized for superior and specialty coffee, and especially the rich crema it produces with its espresso and coffee.
-It’s considered one of the best machines for specialty and luxurious coffee and espresso and prized for brewing drinks unlike what you’d get from a typical automatic coffee machine.
+It’s considered one of the best coffee machines for specialty and luxurious coffee and espresso and prized for brewing drinks unlike what you’d get from a typical automatic coffee machine.

 But there’s a very limiting factor: the coffee pods themselves.
 Unlike some other machines that can accept any coffee pods, part of the specialized brewing system for most Nespresso machines operates by using laser technology to scan the barcodes on coffee and espresso pods for perfect brewing instructions.